 The main objective is for students to explore the design process collaboratively in an interactive and cross disciplinary environment.
 Emphasis will be placed on sustainability, ecological impact and resource management.

 - Students are able to (1) conceptualise solutions to integrated design problems of basic complexity, invent solutions to simple modular problems, and invent solutions to simple component manufacture; (2) develop a basic understanding of the behaviour of different materials in an industrial production context, the performance characteristics of commonly available materials in Western Australia, and the properties of commonly available materials in WA; and (3) develop an understanding of the design team environment, the functioning of a task-orientated group, concepts of sustainability in industrial production, sustainability of different materials, and embedded energy values of different materials and processes of production.

-- Typically this unit is assessed in the following ways: (1) digital submissions; (2) final folio (digital submission); and (3) verbal presentations.
+- Typically this unit is assessed in the following ways: (1) interim project assessment and (2) final folio.
 Further information is available in the unit outline.

 Supplementary assessment is available in this unit for those students who obtain a mark of at least 45 overall provided they have also obtained a mark of at least 45 in a specified component of the unit.

 - Dr Julian Bolleter

 - ARLA1000 Design Studio—Groundings (formerly IDES1000 Studio Fundamentals